-The structure of an eZ Platform app is based on the Symfony framework but content management functions rely on the Public API.
-Other applications integrate with eZ Platform via REST API, which also relies on the Public API.
+The structure of an eZ Platform app is based on the Symfony framework but content management functions rely on the public PHP API.
+Other applications integrate with eZ Platform via REST API, which also relies on the public PHP API.

 The architecture of eZ Platform is layered and uses clearly defined APIs between the layers.